-“Typically, custom home owners are looking for at least one-half acre or larger for their lot.
+“Typically, custom homeowners are looking for at least one-half acre or larger for their lot.
 The trend among custom home buyers is for larger (greater than one acre) lots.
-I believe this is the result of people wanting to change their lifestyle to one with more privacy and less noise.
+I believe this is the result of people wanting to change their lifestyle to one with more privacy and less noise."
+Grove-Reiland said.

-“An average half-acre lot would range in price from $1.75 to $2.25 per square foot, and the half acre is 21,780 square feet.
-This could vary based on location, HOA and other fees.
-This results in lots costing between $38,115 and $49,000.
-A good rule-of-thumb is that the cost of the lot should not exceed 20 percent of the total budget.
+In terms of the cost for this type of lot, a good rule-of-thumb is that the cost of the lot should not exceed 20 percent of the total budget.
 This is dictated by mortgage companies or other lenders.
-If, however, a homeowner is paying full cash, there is no restriction on the price of the lot.”
+If, however, a homeowner is paying full cash, there is no restriction on the price of the lot.

 “There is no real standard for size of the lot size based on square footage of the home,” Cieplik said.
 “If a client wants us to build a 17,000 square foot home, we take into consideration the covenants and other requirements, such as a homeowner’s association, and recommend the appropriate lot size.
 As we have noted earlier, our lot sizes typically run from one-half acre to five acres, and we have recently built a beautiful home on 40 acres!”

-If you are considering building a custom home, don’t forget to research the lot!
-For more information on a custom home in the Colorado Springs area contact Solid Rock Custom Homes and for information on brick construction, contact Acme Brick.
+If you are considering building a custom home, don’t forget to research the size and expense of the lot.
+For information on building with brick, contact Acme Brick.